JCSadeghi/Efficient-Training-of-Interval-Neural-Networks-for-Imprecise-Training-Data/README.md

 2. Create an instance of "Model", "Data_Generator" and "Logger" and parse the config to all of them.
 3. Create an instance of "Trainer" and pass all previous objects to it.
 4. Now you can train your model by calling "Trainer.train()"

-# Future Work
-- Replace the data loader part with new tensorflow dataset API.

-# Contributing
-Any kind of enhancement or contribution is welcomed.

-# Acknowledgments
-Thanks for my colleague  [Mo'men Abdelrazek](https://github.com/moemen95) for contributing in this work. and thanks for [Mohamed Zahran](https://github.com/moh3th1) for the review.
-**Thanks for Jtoy for including the repo in  [Awesome Tensorflow](https://github.com/jtoy/awesome-tensorflow).**